 Like the celebrity, the hero exists for his public as an incarnate representation.
 But where the first inhabits a disordered world of gossip and anecdote, the second is the protagonist of a clearly ordered narrative.
-(Once his story has been told, the hero is free to degenerate into a celebrity and figure in gossip columns with the others.)
+(Once his story has been told, the hero is free to degenerate into a celebrity and figure in gossip columns along with the others.)
 The rigor of the heroic narrative makes it relatively indifferent to the flesh-and-blood reality of its protagonist; fictional and live heroes inhabit very similar discourses.

 There are several kinds of heroes.
 Some struggle against matter–the forces of nature and/or the limitations of the human mind; one rescues flood victims, another invents the light bulb.
 Such figures may encounter difficulties, even death; but their role as benefactors of humanity is unambiguous, our gratitude unproblematic.
 The heroism of battle is similar; the humans the combatant faces are like physical forces in the “state of nature.”
 For that reason, his valor is independent of its broader moral context: a Nazi soldier risking his life to aid a wounded comrade is as heroic as any other.